sjoshi49/intelligent-document-processing/README.md

 A production-grade document classification pipeline that extracts structured fields from unstructured PDF invoices and classifies each vehicle movement using GPT-4 with iterative prompt engineering.

-**Domain:** Commercial logistics cost optimization — identifying when third-party vendor invoices represent movements that could have been handled internally at lower cost.
+**Domain:** Commercial logistics cost optimization, identifying when third-party vendor invoices represent movements that could have been handled internally at lower cost.

 ---